aurelien-boch/ziapi/doc/interfaces/IPipelineManager.md

 unused libs.
 It will also pass an internal method as callback to the `Listener`.

 #### The listen state:
-During the listen state, the `PipelineManager` will listen for any new connection and message.
-When a full message is received the method bound with the `Listener` will be called.
+During the listen state, the `PipelineManager` will listen for any new connection and packet.
+When a full packet is received the method bound with the `Listener` will be called.
 The `PipelineManager` will then call the parser, which will return a parsed request, that will be passed by reference with a blank request.
 The modules will next be called (in the order they have been registered) and will mutate the request / response, the mutated response will then be passed to the